sammorton11/KotlinNews/README.md

 - Dagger Hilt for Dependency Injection: This will allow me to inject the Repository and NewsApi objects into the app's ViewModel and Fragment classes, making it easier to test these classes in isolation.

+- Room Database: This will allow the app to quickly display data to the user, even when there is no internet connection.
+It can also improve the user experience by reducing the amount of time it takes to load data.
+By using the Room database, I can also make the app more testable by providing a local data source for unit tests.
+This will allow me to test the app's logic without making actual network requests.

 - Additional unit tests for business logic functions: I will write unit tests to cover the business logic of the app, including the functions that parse the API response and update the app's LiveData objects.

 - Integration tests for the Repository and ViewModel: I will write integration tests to verify that the Repository and ViewModel are working correctly together.